Resource Planning: From Definition to Resource Plan (2025)

 Features of a Good Resource Management Tool or Software

 Which kind of solution for creating resource plans is best for you typically depends on your industry, company size, and specific business practices.
 However, that doesn’t mean that there aren’t some general tips and tricks that can help you distinguish between a good and bad solution.
-As enterprise resource planning implementation can be a time-consuming process in the best of circumstances, it’s important to go into it with as much knowledge as possible.

 Consider the following when looking for the best capacity planning tools for your business:

-• User-friendly UX & UI: the ideal resource planning tool will be simple enough to be used by the least tech-savvy member of your team.
+The ideal resource planning tool will be simple enough to be used by the least tech-savvy member of your team.
 Even if your team is comprised of project managers that are used to working with similar tools, making sure that a tool is visually pleasing and provides a good user experience is essential to encouraging daily use.
-To a certain extent, UX/UI can be seen as subjective, but some things to avoid are drab design that features mostly monochrome colors and text, visual clutter caused by a lack of proper organization, and performance issues such as long loading times, stuttering or lag.

-• Streamlined collaboration: a management tool should make your life easier, not harder.
+A management tool should make your life easier, not harder.
 This is a big benefit of comprehensive tools that integrate multiple useful features in one platform, such as sales funnels, real-time documentation, budgeting and invoicing, human resource management, and project reporting.
-Instead of onboarding your team on multiple solutions, all-in-one tools save time on administrative tasks by serving as one source of truth for all day-to-day business planning.

-• Flexibility: although too much flexibility can end up making new users feel overwhelmed or confused, ultimately prolonging implementation times, this doesn’t mean that your ERP software should be completely rigid, either.
 Flexibility can be something as simple as a tool providing multiple project views so teams can approach individual task management how they most prefer, or as complicated as providing customizable reporting to support all your project data.
 Tools that consider both the little and the big things in order to provide a tailored experience are what you need to look out for.

-• Ongoing support: when investing in resource planning and management software, you want to be sure of two things.
+When investing in resource planning and management software, you want to be sure of two things.
 The first is that the product can scale with your business by constantly refining and updating its offering.
 Second, when you inevitably experience a problem, the solution should come in a timely and efficient manner.
 The dedication of the vendor to improve their product can be gauged by how active they are.
-Keep a look out for feature updates, or simply how active they are at engaging their customers via social media, email, or any other communication channels.
-This will give you a good hint into how future communication might go.
-Otherwise, consider checking customer reviews from trustworthy sites such as Capterra or G2, but remember to take all individual opinions with a pinch of salt.

-• Advanced insights: we have already mentioned that profit is one of the most valuable metrics an agency can track.
+we have already mentioned that profit is one of the most valuable metrics an agency can track.
 Even if your business is small enough not to need advanced insights yet, consider investing now in a resource planning solution that can fully support your company with in-depth data once it grows.
-This is why you should keep an eye out for resource planning software that specifically mentions utilization and forecasting features as part of its offering.

 To recap, the benefits of enterprise resource planning can’t be overstated, whether those that are tangible and relate to business planning, or intangible and relate to people, such as employee fulfillment.

 Making sure that your projects run smoothly and that hiccups are resolved efficiently is key to increasing employee retention and ensuring business growth.
-And the best way to facilitate project progress is to invest in a great resource planning solution.
+And the best way to facilitate project progress is to invest in a great resource management solution.

 If you’re looking for an all-in-one tool that’s capable of supporting business resource planning for complex projects and provides powerful data to fuel future successes, consider booking a demo with Productive.